stripwax/SamPuzznic/README.md

 * Information (which puzzle you're on, "Player 1").
 Implemented the multiple nested level numbers e.g. "Level 5 [1-3]"
 * Shiny glint of light on tiles, which occurs randomly during play
 * Different 'bricks' background for each level (Level 1 thru Level 8), with matching Border color
-* One-pixel-shifted versions of all tiles, and a corresponding 18x16 (masked left and right edge) bitmap draw routine - needed for horizontal sliders

 # TODO
 *  "time over" (lose) condition
-*  end of level scoring (clear bonus, time remaining, tick tick tick kerching!)
+*  end of level scoring (clear bonus, time remaining, tick tick tick kerching! currently faking this)
-*  Horizontal sliders (25% done, since we now have one-pixel-shifted bitmaps and corresponding draw routine)
 *  ~both variants of wall tiles in both blocking and non-blocking versions (i.e. one kind cursor cannot pass, one kind cursor can pass)~  Won't Do, since I only have one variant of wall tiles now
-*  'background' bricks and anything else surrounding the play area (50% done - need to put a little outline around the "remaining tiles" section, and ensure it's blanked out)
+*  'background' bricks and anything else surrounding the play area (99% done - need to put a little outline around the "remaining tiles" section)
 *  level select between stages / initial level select at start
 *  retry (i.e. abort, start again) and count of remaining retries
-*  high score table
+*  high score table, and HiScore display during game
 *  music (50% done, but not commited to github yet)
 *  attract screen / demo mode
 *  intro screen
 *  two player mode
 *  diagonal cursor movement not yet done.
 *  joystick not yet done (50% done)
-*  minimize redrawing things that haven't changed - in particular re-rendering all the clock digits if only one clock digit has changed (but would only be a small benefit, since the flashing "panic mode" clock needs to be fully redrawn every 4th frame anyway)
+*  ~minimize redrawing things that haven't changed - in particular re-rendering all the clock digits if only one clock digit has changed (but would only be a small benefit, since the flashing "panic mode" clock needs to be fully redrawn every 4th frame anyway)~ Not really sure anything to do here now

 # TODO LATER
 *  Passwords for level skip